 We did get a good look at Rizzo at home, when Peggy calls him during her manic phase.
 It was nice to get a second glance at Rizzo’s life size wall poster of Moshe Dayan hanging over his bed.
 It’s a visage that seems all the more poignant in light of Ken Cosgrove’s new condition.

 Besides Don and Peggy’s “My Way” dance, the other scene that seemed to leave the Mad Men romantics swooning was the final shot of Don, Pete, and Peggy chowing down at the Burger Chef.
-The three of them form an ersatz family, bantering happily at this fast food joint surrounded by other groups of happy people, with Don even affectionately wiping a spot of ketchup from Pete’s cheek.
+The three of them form an ersatz family, it appears, bantering happily at this fast food joint surrounded by tables of equally happy people.
+And Don even affectionately wipes a spot of ketchup from Pete’s cheek.

 Are you kidding me?
-We just saw Pete earning the A-hole of the Year award, and we are well aware that Pete has already exhibited poor fatherhood by knocking Peggy up when she was a helpless secretary, a shameful secret that Don also shares.
-But here they are, all back together again, “sharing a moment,” while somewhere out there is a baby they abandoned.
+We just saw Pete earning the A-hole of the Year award, and we are only too aware that Pete has already exhibited poor fatherhood by knocking Peggy up when she was a helpless secretary, a shameful secret that Don also shares.
+And here they are, together again at last, “sharing a moment,” while somewhere out there is the baby they abandoned.
 But it’s all good, because Don, Peggy, and A-Hole of the Year are a “new family” now, and they are getting back to the family business of psychologically manipulating the general public by first convincing them there’s a major void in their lives, and then persuading them to fill that void by consuming fast food.

 So, while everyone else is cooing about the beauty of this scene, all I can think is, “I miss Ginsberg!”